inveniosoftware/invenio/docs/installation/installation-detailed.rst

    :end-before: # sphinxdoc-start-application-end
    :literal:

-We should now see our demo record on the web:
+We should now see our demo records on the web:

 .. code-block:: shell

    firefox http://localhost:5000/records/1

-and we can access it via REST API:
+and we can access them via REST API:

 .. code-block:: shell

    curl -i -H "Accept: application/json" \
         http://localhost:5000/api/records/1

 We are done!
-Our first Invenio v3.0 instance is fully up and running.
+Our first Invenio v3.0 demo instance is fully up and running.